 Background and Legal Requirements in the Post-Secondary Setting

 The Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act of 1973 are designed to ensure that people with disabilities have equal access to public services and programs.
-In a post-secondary setting, these acts require that reasonable university accommodations be made for qualified students with disabilities and prohibit the university from excluding students from, or denying them the benefits of, its programs or activities.
-While universities and colleges must "level the playing field," they are not required to ensure that a student reach their potential in their class, or succeed academically.
-For example, William and Mary may build a ramp so wheelchairs can gain access to buildings and classrooms, or may allow extra test-taking time for a student with a learning disability.
-However, an accommodation would not be required to ensure that a student get a passing grade in a class, or a 'B' instead of a 'C' on an assignment.
+In a post-secondary setting, these acts require that reasonable accommodations be provided for qualified students with disabilities and prohibit the university from excluding students from, or denying them the benefits of, its programs or activities.
+While universities and colleges must "level the playing field," they are not required to ensure that a student reach their full potential in their class, or succeed academically.
+For example, William & Mary may build a ramp so wheelchairs can gain access to buildings and classrooms, or may allow extra test-taking time for a student with a learning disability.

-At William and Mary, accommodations are provided for all types of students - undergraduate, graduate, degree-seeking, non-degree seeking, full-time and part-time.
+At William & Mary, accommodations are provided for all types of students - undergraduate, graduate, degree-seeking, non-degree seeking, full-time and part-time.

 Definition of a Disability

 Disability is a physical or mental impairment that substantially limits one or more major life activities.

 A student is qualified to receive an accommodation if they are "otherwise qualified," that is, they meet the academic and technical standards requisite to admission or to the participation in the educational program or activity, with or without reasonable modifications to rules, policies, or practices.